subscribe to the RSS Feed

 How Do You Plan For Next Year’s Curriculum?

 This was another question asked recently at co-op.
-Another part of the question was: How do you plan for next year when you may or may not want to change curriculums?
+Another part of the question was: How do you plan for next year when you may or may not want to change curricula?
 Once again, here’s the answer I gave, but I know my friend would appreciate your thoughts in a comment.

 I’ve told you before that I can be considered by some as “curriculum ADHD”, so I’ve had experience planning for a year in the midst of curriculum changes!
 Here are my basic planning steps: